-The Joint Learning Initiative on Faith and Local Communities (JLI) is pleased to announce the initiation of a partnership with UNICEF over the next three years.
+The Joint Learning Initiative on Faith and Local Communities (JLI) is pleased to announce the initiation of a partnership with UNICEF and Religions for Peace over the next three years.
 Faith and Positive Change for Children: Global Initiative on Social and Behaviour Change is a collaboration with the UNICEF Communication for Development in Programme Division and the Civil Society Partnerships Unit in the Division of Communication.
 The project will look across sectors including health, development, protection, and empowerment of children, especially focusing on the most marginalized, across the life-cycle.

 The purpose of the global Initiative is to move beyond a single sector, single denomination and message-based communication to support more focused, systematic and at-scale engagement with faith-based communities and actors to influence positive social and behaviour change towards improving the wellbeing of children, youth, women and families, particularly the most marginalized.

-- Literature review- 91 resources reviewed in-depth, whittled down from 1600+
+Literature review- 91 resources reviewed in-depth, whittled down from 1600+

 17 country-specific case studies from interviews with Faith Actor Partner (e.g. IRCLs, Faith-based Universities, National FBOs and faith-based networks), Government Partner, and UNICEF on partnerships – 42 people interviewed

-- Country mapping
+Country mapping & Bangkok consultation

 Content review – 27 toolkits reviewed

-- Theory of Change development consultation with 13 institutions
+Draft Theory of Change development consultation with 13 institutions

 The partners collaborated to hold a multi-country consultation in Bangkok in July to input into the programmatic framework.
 Participants included 17 UNICEF Country Offices and 5 RfP Interreligious Councils.
 The workshop had over 100 participants from 20 countries across all regions of the world.